radiolise/radiolise-home/README.md

 Use of the software is especially recommended on energy efficient single board computers, such as the Raspberry Pi.

-<h3>The source code will be uploaded as soon as some known bugs were fixed and necessary features were included.</h3>
+<h3>There are missing parts of the source code that will be uploaded as soon as some necessary features were included.</h3>